expo/expo/docs/pages/guides/config-plugins.md

 ## Developing a Plugin

+> Use [modifier previews](https://github.com/expo/vscode-expo#expo-preview-modifier) to debug the results of your plugin live.

 To make plugin development easier, we've added plugin support to [`expo-module-scripts`](https://www.npmjs.com/package/expo-module-scripts).
 Refer to the [config plugins guide](https://github.com/expo/expo/tree/master/packages/expo-module-scripts#-config-plugin) for more info on using TypeScript, and Jest to build plugins.

 Plugins will generally have `@expo/config-plugins` installed as a dependency, and `expo-module-scripts`, `@expo/config-types` installed as a devDependencies.